anasrana/ems-practicals/docs/linear-regression.md

-# (PART\*) Statistical Modelling {-}

-# Practical: Linear regression
+# Linear regression

-In this practical you will go through some of the basics of linear modeling in `R` as well as simulating data.
+In this practical you will go through some of the basics of linear modelling in `R` as well as simulating data.
 The practical contains the following elements:

 - simulate linear regression model
 - investigate parameters
 - characterize prediction accuracy
 - correlation of real world data

-We will make use of the following packages `reshape2`, `ggplo2`, and `bbmle` packages.
-If the packages are not installed you can use the `install.packages()` function to install them.
-Only do that once you have confirmed they are nto already installed.
+We will make use of the following packages `reshape2`, `ggplot2`, and `bbmle` packages.
+If you are using your own machine you can use the `install.packages()` function to install them.
+Only do that once you have confirmed they are not already installed.

 ```{.r .numberLines}